 Although digital devices have been accepted worldwide for a long time, many audio engineers and technicians still prefer using 50m long audio cables with XLR connectors at the ends of their multi-core.
-While an analog physical cables are still recognized as a common solution, digital snakes can replace those long, messed up, knotted multi-core cables between a digital mixing console, pre-amps, bunch of microphones and instruments on stage.
-Not only will a digital snake transfer signals with less amount of cables, it will improve the sound quality and RF immunity.
-Most digital snake consoles provide a couple of digital networking possibilities which provides users the ability to customize devices to accommodate a particular audio signal sharing protocol.
+While analog physical cables are still recognized as a common solution, digital snakes can replace those long, messed up, knotted multi-core between a digital mixing console, pre-amps, bunch of microphones and instruments on stage.
+Not only will a digital snake transfer signals with fewer amount of cables, but it will also improve sound quality and RF immunity.
+Most digital snake consoles provide a couple of digital networking possibilities which provides users with the ability to customize devices to accommodate a particular audio signal sharing protocol.

-What is a digital snake system and how does it work?
+What is a digital snake and how does it work?

-The main task of the digital audio snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
-So, if you know how audio signal transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
-Nowadays, instead of multi-core cables, audio systems have the possibility to use a digital signal transfer option.
-In digital snakes, the regular analog audio signal is encoded to digital with the assistance of converters.
-All the channels and its signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.
+The main task of the snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
+So, if you know how audio transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
+Nowadays, instead of multi-cors , audio systems have the possibility to use a digital signal transfer option.
+In digital snakes, the regular audio is encoded to digital with the assistance of converters.
+All the channels and their signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.

 How to hook up an audio snake cable?

-Also, hums, buzzes and cross talk which can be caused by external noise sources are much lower than in an analog snake or even don’t exist at all.
-Low-cost installation with a simple Ethernet cable is all that is needed to connect the stage box to the mixing desk and this is one of the most desirable element of this system.
-Digital units, such as the Behringer S16 digital snake, eliminate the requirement to use thick, bulky and hard to manipulate analog cables.
+Also, hums, buzzes and cross talk which can be caused by external noise sources are much lower than in an analog device.
+Low-cost installation with a simple Ethernet cable is all that is needed to connect the stage box to the mixing desk and this is one of the most desirable elements of this system.
+Digital units, such as the Behringer S16 digital snake, eliminate the requirement to use thick, bulky and hard to manipulate cables.
 Instead of these, it transfers an audio signal using very light, thin and easy to work with Ethernet Cat5 cable.
-The presence and low cost of these cables, in comparison with analog cables, are a big advantage.
+The presence and low cost of these, in comparison with analog cables, are a big advantage.
 Also, these digital snake systems are huge energy and time savers.
 If there is a problem with the cable and it needs to be replaced it is a lot easier and cheaper to replace a single cable than with an analog system.

-So there you have it digital snakes vs analog snakes.
-Hopefully this article has helped you to know the differnce between them and the advantages and disadvantages of both.
+Hopefully this article has helped you to know the differnce between the digital and analog systems and the advantages and disadvantages of both.